These steps might not cover your specific issue and are not comprehensive.

 8. Isolate an issue by using another user account

-For more information see Isolating an issue by using another user account.
+For more information, see how to test an issue in another user account on your Mac.

 9. Reset the user preferences